(Trachemys scripta elegans)

-There are three red-eared sliders at Seneca Park Zoo and they can be found in the Genesee Trail.
+There are two red-eared sliders at Seneca Park Zoo and they can be found in the Genesee Trail.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 Humans are the greatest enemy of red-eared sliders.
 Each year, turtles are harmed; mainly from habitat destruction and pollution.